Lopburi province: Rail

-Lopburi railway station is a station of the State Railway of Thailand's Northern Line, the end of Bangkok's suburban service.
+Lopburi railway station is the provincial main station of the State Railway of Thailand's Northern Line, the end of Bangkok's suburban service.

+Lopburi 2 (Tha Wung) railway station opened on 5 December 2025, to serve rapid and express trains on a bypass line on the Northern Line.

 Roads

-The main road through Lobpuri is Highway 1 (Phahonyothin Road), which starts in Bangkok, and continues through Lopburi, Chai Nat, Nakhon Sawan, Kamphaeng Phet, Tak, Lampang, Chiang Rai, and the border with Burma at Mae Sai.
+The main road through Lopburi is Highway 1 (Phahonyothin Road), which starts in Bangkok, and continues through Lopburi, Chai Nat, Nakhon Sawan, Kamphaeng Phet, Tak, Lampang, Chiang Rai, and the border with Burma at Mae Sai.
 Highway 311 leads west to Sing Buri, and Highway 3196 leads south-west to Ang Thong.

 Air

 Khok Kathiam Air Force Base is 9 km north of the town.
 It has no commercial flights.

 Health

 Lopburi's main hospital is King Narai Hospital, operated by the Ministry of Public Health.